abstract road

 The State dropped the DUI.

-The defendant was stopped for driving erratically and crossing over a concrete median into oncoming traffic.
-The officer observed the defendant to have an odor of alcohol, slurred speech, and blood-shot eyes.
-According to the officer, he performed poorly on all the roadside tests displaying several signs of intoxication.
-He was then arrested for DUI.
-After his arrest, he blew a .167 and a .165 in the breath machine.
+The defendant was stopped for making an illegal left turn.
+The officer noticed the defendant to have an odor of alcohol, slurred speech, and bloodshot eyes.
+He admitting to drinking Heineken beers.
+According to the officer, he failed the video taped field sobriety tests and was arrested for DUI.
+After his arrest, he blew a .127 and .133 in the breath machine.

 The State dropped the DUI.